AmrHesham27/TasksList_laravel/README.md

 </p>

 ## About this project
-this is Tasks List app built by laravel , the goal of buildgin this app is to apply the basics of laravel like Middleware , controllers , DB, ect.
+this is Tasks List app built by laravel , the goal of building this app is to apply the basics of laravel like Middleware , controllers , DB, ect.